 The only exception to this rule is epoxy grout, which is highly water resistant and seals itself as it dries.
 However, there is a downside: this type of grout residue can permanently stain tile, including natural stone.
 The only way to prevent this is to seal the natural stone tiles before they are installed.
 Epoxy grout is also more expensive than regular grout, and it can be a bit difficult to use correctly.

 How to Seal Grout

-Grout is just as easy to seal as natural stone, although the process is a bit more tedious.
+Grout is just as easy to seal as natural stone.
+The process is a bit more tedious when using a solvent-based sealer.
 Start by allowing the fresh grout to cure for at least 2 to 3 days.
 The grout should always be clean and dry before a sealer is applied.
-Tape off other surfaces like baseboard and apply liquid sealer with a foam paint brush or a very small roller.
+Tape off other surfaces like baseboard and apply the solvent-based sealer with a foam paint brush or a very small roller.
 Coat the grout lines, ensuring you cover the joints, but try not to get sealer on the stone.
 If you do, wipe it away quickly.